drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 ubuntu2004.exe
 ```

-Make sure to install all the latest updates by runnign the following commands
+Make sure to install all the latest updates by running the following commands

 ```
 $ sudo apt update